binarynonsense/comic-book-reader/README.md

     - Search dictionary terms from:
       - Wiktionary Dictionary.

 <sup>[1]</sup> Reading EPUB Ebooks is an experimental / extra feature outside the main scope of the project.
-It may not work for all files and could be deprecated in future versions if the need arises.
+It may not work for all files and could be removed in future versions if the need arises.

 <sup>[2]</sup> Creating and modifying CBR files are disabled by default.
 They can be enabled in the preferences but require a third-party command-line tool ([rar](https://www.win-rar.com/cmd-shell-mode.html?&L=0) from WinRAR) to be installed in the system.